mongodb-industry-solutions/retail-digital-receipts-backend/services/recommendation-ms/README.md

 > - `users.lastRecommendations`
 > - `invoices.recommendations`
 >
-_This allows the frontend to display results directly from user and invoice documents — no extra API calls needed.
+>_This allows the frontend to display results directly from user and invoice documents — no extra API calls needed.
-Invoices come pre-filled with recommendations, ready for rendering._
+> And invoices come pre-filled with recommendations, ready for rendering._

 ---

-## 🧭 Architecture Diagram
+## 🧩 Architecture Diagram

 ![Architecture](../../docs/images/recommendation-ms.png)

 ---

-## 🧱 Architecture Design
+## 🧠 Architecture Design

 - **Event-Driven Choreography**
   Each service reacts to MongoDB inserts; no service calls another directly.